Saudi Arabia's surge of diplomacy brings Syria's Assad, Ukraine's Zelenskyy to Arab summit

 The administration remains committed to a U.N.
 Security Council resolution adopted in 2015 that endorsed a roadmap to peace drafted three years earlier.
 But several rounds of talks held over the years between Assad's government and the opposition went nowhere, and he has had little incentive to compromise with the beleaguered insurgents since Russia entered the war on his side eight years ago.

-Arab leaders appear to be focused on more modest goals, like enlisting Assad's help in countering militant groups and drug traffickers.
+Arab leaders appear to be focused on more modest goals, like enlisting Assad's help in countering militant groups and drug traffickers, and bringing about the return of Syrian refugees.

-Associated Press writers Ellen Knickmeyer, Matthew Lee and Aamer Madhani in Washington contributed to this report.
+Associated Press writers Kareem Chehayeb in Beirut and Aamer Madhani in Washington contributed to this report.

 Credit: AP